vitest-dev/vitest/docs/advanced/runner.md

 }
 ```

-When initiating this class, Vitest passes down Vitest config, - you should expose it as a `config` property.
+When initiating this class, Vitest passes down Vitest config, - you should expose it as a `config` property, and test executor, which is an instance of `ViteNodeRunner`.

 ::: warning
-`importFile` method in your custom runner must be inlined in `deps.inline` config option, if you call Node `import` inside.
+`ViteNodeRunner` exposes `executeId` method, which is used to import test files in a Vite-friendly environment.
+Meaning, it will resolve imports and transform file content at runtime so that Node can understand it.
 :::

 ::: tip